tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/配置指南/日志服务/实时日志_intl_en.md

 #### Stopping/Starting log shipping
 You can manually stop/start shipping logs to a log topic.
 >!
->- After the shipping to a log topic is stopped, all logs of the domain names bound to the log topic will no longer be shipped to it.
+>- After a log topic is stopped, all logs of the domain names bound to the log topic will no longer be shipped to it.
 Logs that have already been shipped to it will be retained.
 This operation will take effect in about 5–15 minutes.
 >- After a log topic is started, all logs of the domain names bound to the log topic will be shipped to it.
 This operation will take effect in about 5–15 minutes.

-#### Search
+#### Search string
 You can search for logs by log topic.
 Select a desired log topic and click **Search** to access the log search page.
 + Time Range: You can search for log data recorded today, during a 24-hour interval (one of the last 7 days), and during the last 7 days.
 + Sort: You can sort logs in descending or ascending order by log time.